lina-boljka/lina-boljka.github.io/_pages/media.md

 <b><font color="teal">Columns/Commentaries for Finance Manager</font></b>

+* Aug 2023: <a href="https://manager.finance.si/...">Are we close to reaching tipping points in the climate system?</a>
 * May 2023: <a href="https://manager.finance.si/9012734/Kaj-se-je-zgodilo-z-ozonsko-luknjo">What happenned to Ozone Hole?</a>
 * Feb 2023: <a href="https://manager.finance.si/9008659/Kako-uporabne-so-%3E%3Edolgorocne"> How useful are "long-term" predictions?</a>
 * Nov 2022: <a href="https://manager.finance.si/9005581/Bo-v-prihodnje-vec-vdorov-hladnega-zraka-kot-do-zdaj">Will cold extremes become more frequent in the future?</a>